fabueida/PouchCell-Inspecter/Readme.md

 - Field use in varied environments
 - Reviewing previously captured images
 - Safer analysis when live alignment is difficult

+Even if you do not have a pouch cell in front of you, live camera capture can still be used by scanning another device with an online image of the given pouch cell, while still delivering real time classification results.

 ---